 Chris Symon -details coming

-Kia ora, it is great to be part of the Russell Street School whanau for 2013, after already having a positive connection with the school previously.
+Kia ora, it is great to be part of the Russell Street School whanau again for 2014, after already having a positive connection with the school previously.
 I am teaching a Year 2/3 group of students and look forward to adding further value to their learning.
 I look forward to meeting with you all.

 Rosie Parker – B.Tchg/Lng